OGBlackDiamond/Proxy-Messages/README.md

 * `sha1-hash`: The hash of your resource pack **NOTE**: At this time, a hash will do nothing, as I don't know how to properly translate it to a byte array.
 If you know how, please open a PR or Issue ticket on the github page for this project.
 * `prompt`: The prompt users will recieve, inquiring abotu whether they want the resource pack
-* ` required`: whether or not the resource pack is required to play on the network
+* ` required`: Whether or not the resource pack is required to play on the network
+* `except`: A list of servers to ignore when sending resource packs to players.

 ### Discord: